 Fungicides are chemicals or organisms that kill or inhibit fungi and fungal spores.
-Since fungal diseases are responsible for more agricultural losses than any other cause, knowing how to fight these organisms is important.
+Since fungal diseases are responsible for significant agricultural losses, understanding the use and limitations of fungicides can protect your plants.

 Fungicides work in one of three ways:

-While the use of fungicides can be effective, prevention is a better course of action.
-One way to reduce the chance of fungal infections is to plant resistant varieties.
-Another way to avoid fungal infestations is to improve air flow with good pruning, avoid watering from above, which may splash fungal spores onto nearby plants, and by removing and destroying any diseased plant tissue.
+While fungicides can be effective, prevention is a better course of action.
+To reduce the chance of fungal diseases, install resistant resistant varieties, improve airflow with good pruning, avoid overhead watering, and remove diseased plant tissue.
 Ensuring good drainage is another way to reduce the need for fungicides.